-In the event that you become delinquent with your current tax year payments and reside in either the City of Kenosha or the Village of Pleasant Prairie, contact your Local Treasurer’s office before July 31.
+In the event that you become delinquent with your current tax year payments and reside in either the City of Kenosha or Village of Pleasant Prairie, contact your Local Treasurer’s Office before July 31.
 After July 31, contact the County Treasurer’s Office.

 For all other municipalities, contact the County Treasurer’s Office to discuss your payment options for settling your tax debt.

 - All delinquent taxes are subject to interest of 1% per month (fraction of a month counts as a whole month) from February 1 until paid, Wisconsin State Statute 74.47, and an additional 0.5% per month penalty (for a total interest and penalties of 18% per year).

 - All prior-year delinquent taxes are payable at the County Treasurer’s Office

 In addition to collecting delinquent tax payments, the County Treasurer’s Office is also tasked with the responsibility of administering the tax deed foreclosure process, used to take ownership of severely tax-delinquent properties on behalf of the County.

 That said, it is the goal of the county to assist residents by establishing a payment plan to avoid property seizure and/or legal action.
 Contact the County Treasurer’s Office to discuss your payment plan options.

 In the event your tax obligation has been turned over to the County for collection, contact the County Treasurer’s Office to discuss your options for settling your tax debt.

 Payment plans are structured to ensure prompt resolution of the delinquent taxes, while ensuring timely payment of any/all current year assessed taxes.

 - Prior-year taxes must be paid within 10 months for each tax year delinquent.